ocadotechnology/aimmo/docs/architecture/games/actions.md

 An action is a pair (avatar, location).
 The action is registered onto the WorldMap by being appended to a cell.

 The action is processed by calling the apply function only if:
-- the action is legal it is applied
+- the action is legal
-- not it is rejected
+- it's not rejected

 The exposed interface is:

 - **apply**
-    - has to return true if application succeeded
+    - has to return true if event application succeeded
     - attaches an event to the avatar
 - **is_legal**
     - returns if an action is legal from the point of view of the map